+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.

+All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of exploitation or abuse outside of their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual exploitation, criminal exploitation and serious youth

+Bramingham Primary School is aware of indicators that may signal children are involved with serious violent crime.
+All staff recognise that these may include:

+- Increased absences from school

+- A change in friendships or groups (friendships with older children or groups)

+- A decline in performance

+- Changes to wellbeing or signs of self harm

+- Unexplained injuries

+- Unexplained gifts and possessions (this may indicate they have been approached with individuals associated with gangs)

+The School shall identify risk factors associated with children that have been permanently excluded from school.
+Further advice regarding youth violence is provided in the Home Office's

+Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance

-- School recognises the risks posed to children in relation to involvement in gang related activity, which may be street gangs, peer group or organised crime.
-Young people who are involved in gangs are more like to suffer harm themselves, through retaliatory violence, displaced retaliation, and territorial violence with other gangs or other harm suffered whilst committing a crime.
-In addition, children may experience violence as part of an initiation or hazing practice. - The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an Early Help response when concerns are raised about indicators of gang activity. - If, however, information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - Where there are concerns that a child or young person may be, or is at risk of becoming involved in gang related activity, a referral will be made to the MAG panel in accordance with local procedures as part of the safeguarding response. - School understands the process of completing an information sharing form which highlights broader concerns contextually occurring outside of the child's home.
-See Appendix 7 for further information.
+The school recognises the risks posed to children in relation to involvement in gang related activity, which may be street gang, peer group or organised crime.
+Young people who are involved in gangs are more like to suffer harm themselves, through retaliatory violence, displaced retaliation, territorial violence with other gangs or other harm suffered whilst committing a crime.
+In addition, children may experience violence as part of an initiation or hazing practices

+The school understands that referral can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an appropriate response/referral to the Family Partnership Service

+Where there are concerns that a child or young person may be, or is at risk of becoming, involved in gang related activity, a referral will be made to the MAG panel in accordance with local procedures as part of the safeguarding response If information suggests a child may be at risk of significant harm due to gang related activity a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care

+Bramingham Primary School understand the process of completing a Multi Agency Submission Form which highlights broader concerns contextually occurring outside of the child's home.
+See Appendix 7 for further information